 Thank you for visiting my profile.
 I am confident that I can assist your student with building their subject matter knowledge and understanding, their confidence and their love of learning!

-Concordia College at Moorhead - BA, Social Studies Education
+Undergraduate Degree: Concordia College at Moorhead - Bachelor in Arts, Social Studies Education

-University of Colorado Colorado Springs - MA, Special Education
+Graduate Degree: University of Colorado Colorado Springs - Master of Arts, Special Education

 Elementary School Math